 1. Employees Are Unaware of Policies

-Sometimes, noncompliance happens because employees were unaware of the rules.
+Sometimes, noncompliance happens because employees are unaware of the rules.
 You have a compliant company policy, but it was never properly communicated to your team.

 This leads to mistakes and behavior that isn’t in line with the law or your own company policy.